 All surgical procedures carry a certain amount of risk.
 Medical tourists are advised of the following risk management strategies:

 - Check the qualifications of the healthcare professionals who will be providing your care and the credentials of the healthcare facility where your procedure will be carried out.
+How will you verify qualifications / credentials?

 - Seek a consultation at least 4–6 weeks before the trip to discuss general information for healthy travel, specific risks related to the procedure and travel plans before and after procedure.